Box Hill, Surrey: Literature

 Mystery author Cyril Hare sets his 1954 novel, That Yew Tree's Shade (published in the US as Death Walks the Woods), at "Yew Hill", which Hare admits in an introduction is modelled on Box Hill.

-In his comic novel, Box Hill, published in 2020, British author Adam Mars-Jones tells the story of a same-sex relationship between a teenager and an older man, set within the Surrey motorbiking fraternity of the mid-1970s.
+In his novel, Box Hill, published in 2020, British author Adam Mars-Jones tells the story of a same-sex relationship between a teenager and an older man, set within the Surrey motorbiking fraternity of the mid-1970s.

 Music

 British biker rock band Dumpy's Rusty Nuts released a single called Box Hill or Bust in 1984.
 The song is something of a cult anthem for bikers and reflects the popularity of Box Hill among the biking community.

 In Public Image Limited's song Flowers of Romance, John Lydon sings "I've got binoculars.
 On top of Box Hill".

 In Richard Thompson's song 1952 Vincent Black Lightning (released in 1991), Box Hill is the location to which James and Red Molly ride on James' motorcycle.
 In cover versions of this song by American musicians, Box Hill is sometimes changed to Knoxville, a city in Tennessee.

 The first song on Ben Watt's 1983 debut album North Marine Drive is entitled On Box Hill.

 Actor and singer Tom Felton's song called Time Well Spent mentions him going to "chill out on Box Hill".